Private School Act

 Article 45

-Management and use of properties and funds owned by schools and school legal persons are placed under legal person or school authority’s supervision.
-Their funds shall not be entrusted or lent to board members, supervisors, and other individuals or non-banking institutions.
+Management and use of properties and funds owned by schools and school legal persons shall be placed under the supervision of the said legal persons and the competent authority of schools.
+These funds shall not be entrusted or lent to board members, supervisors, and other individuals or non-banking institutions.

-Expending of organization funds shall be approved by the school authority.
+Expending of organization funds mentioned in the preceding paragraph shall be approved by the competent authority of schools.

 Article 46

-Private schools’ incomes shall be used to pay for current year’s budget expenditures.
-The surplus shall be saved and placed in the school fund.
+Private schools’ incomes shall be used to pay for budget expenditures in the current year.
+The surplus shall be retained in the school fund for use.

-With the school authority’s approval, the school legal person may use half the accumulated surplus to make investments that will help improve the school’s finances, or use the money in a different school set up by the same school legal person.
-Rules governing use of the surplus shall be drawn up by the Ministry.
+With the approval of the competent authority of schools, the school legal person may spend less than half the accumulated surplus mentioned in the preceding paragraph on investments helping to increase financial resources of the school or on virements for a different school set up by the same school legal person.
+Regulations governing use of the surplus, its items, conditions, procedures, ratios, limitations, and other matters to be observed shall be drawn up by the Ministry of Education.

-The board shall make the abovementioned investments in accordance with the law and Rules.
-If the school legal person incurs losses as a result of violation of the law and Rules, board members taking part in making the investment decisions shall be held liable for the losses.
-However, board members expressing objections which can be corroborated by records or written declarations shall not be held liable.
+The board shall make the investments mentioned in the preceding paragraph in accordance with the provisions of the Charter and relevant laws.
+If the school legal person incurs losses as a result of a breach of the said provisions, the board members taking part in making the investment decisions shall be held liable for the losses.
+However, any board members expressing objections which can be corroborated by records or written declarations shall not be held liable.

 Article 47

-Rules governing tuition and fees collected by private schools, and their use, amounts, and other issues shall be drawn up by the school authority.
+Regulations governing tuition and fees collected by private schools, their items, purposes, amounts, and other matters to be observed shall be drawn up by the competent authority of schools.

-Information regarding tuition and fees collected by private schools, and their use and amounts shall be made known to the public and posted on the school’s website and enrollment pamphlets.
+Information regarding tuition and fees collected by private schools, their items, purposes, and amounts shall be made known to the public and posted on the school’s website and admission brochure.

 Article 48